mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/uninstall/index.md

     kubectl kudo uninstall --instance "kaptain" --namespace kubeflow --wait --wait-time=600
     ```

-1. Ensure that the following namespaces are removed:
+1. Ensure that the `kubeflow` namespace is removed:

     ```bash
-    for ns in kubeflow kaptain-ingres kserve; do kubectl delete namespace $ns
+    kubectl delete namespace kubeflow
-    done
     ```

 1. Clean up additional configuration resources left behind by KUDO-managed Kaptain, so you can install Helm-managed Kaptain correctly.
 This command selects various resource types with the label `kudo.dev/instance` of either `"kaptain"` or beginning with `"kaptain-"`.